agiliq/essential-python-tools/source/deployment/example_of_django_deployment.rst

-Deploy a Python Application( django-app ) using gunicorn, nginx, and supervisord
+Deploying a Django application using Gunicorn, Nginx, and Supervisord
 ------------------------------------------------------------------------------------------------------------

 This chapter tells the basics of deploying a `django application <https://www.djangoproject.com/>`_ using gunicorn, nginx and supervisord.